-Additional Information for Programs for Underrepresented Student Identified as Gifted
+Additional information for Programs for Students Identified as Gifted

-- 1. Screening and Referral Procedures - A description of the screening and referral procedures that will be used to increase the number of students referred for evaluation - Parents and school staff can refer a student at any time for a screening.
-In addition, students in first grade will be administered a universal screening.
-Referral for further evaluation of the student will be determined based on the screening results. - 2.
-Student Evaluation Procedures - A description of the evaluation procedures and measurement instruments that will be used - The school psychologist at the student's school will receive the referral.
+1. Screening and Referral Procedures

+- A description of the screening and referral procedures that will be used to increase the number of students referred for evaluation - Parents and school staff may refer a student at any time for a gifted screening by contacting teachers, counselors, administrators, or the Hernando County ESE District Office.
+The gifted screener is provided by the school guidance counselor.
+Additionally, students in first grade will be administered a universal screening (such as the Naglieri Non Verbal Ability Test) conducted online during the second semester of each school year and monitored by school guidance counselors or the assessment coordinator.
+Referral for further evaluation of the student will be determined based on the screening results.

+2. Student Evaluation Procedures

+- A description of the evaluation procedures and measurement instruments that will be used - The school psychologist at the student's school will receive the referral.
 The psychologist will match the evaluation instrument(s) to the needs of the student.
-Some of the evaluation instruments to be used are: - Wechsler Non-Verbal Scale of Ability - Comprehensive Test of Non-Verbal Intelligence - Special Non-Verbal Composite Differentiated Abilities Scale 2 - Reynolds Intelligence Assessment Scale - Teacher input from Hernando County's Gifted Characteristics Checklist and Documentation of Need for Special Program.
-(See attached) - 3.
-Eligibility Criteria - The student must have an intellectual quotient of 118 or higher as measured on an individual intellectual assessment, and - Thirty-three (33). - gifted characteristics (which is two-thirds) rated as either "Almost Always" or "Frequently" on Hernando County's Gifted Characteristics Checklist, and - At least one (1) statement checked on the Documentation of Need for Special Program - A copy of Plan B Matrix is attached - Classroom and academic achievement will be taken into consideration
+Some of the evaluation instruments to be used are: - Wechsler Non-Verbal Intelligence Test - Universal Non-Verbal Intelligence Test - Comprehensive Test of Non-Verbal Intelligence - Special Non-Verbal Composite Differentiated Abilities Scale 2 - Reynolds Intelligence Assessment Scale - Teacher input from Hernando County's Gifted Characteristics Checklist and Documentation of Need for Special Program (see attached)

+3. Eligibility Criteria

+- The student must have an intellectual quotient of 118 or higher as measured on an individual intellectual assessment, and - 33 gifted characteristics (which is two-thirds) rated as either "Almost Always" or "Frequently" on Hernando County's Gifted Characteristics Checklist, and - At least one (1) statement checked on the Documentation of Need for Special Program - A copy of Plan B Matrix

-Hernando County's Gifted Characteristics Checklist is divided into the four (4) areas identified by the Department of Education.
-Gifted characteristics are listed in each area: Academic Performance, Motivational Characteristics, Creativity Characteristics, and Leadership Characteristics.
+Hernando County's Gifted Characteristics Checklist is divided into the five (5) areas identified by The Department of Education: Academic Performance, Motivational characteristics, Creativity Characteristics, Leadership Characteristics, and Adaptability.

-- 4. Instructional Program Modification and/or Adaptations - A description of the instructional program modifications and/or adaptations that will be implemented to ensure successful and continued participation of students from underrepresented groups in the existing instructional program for gifted students. - Diagnostic educational tools will be used to determine student needs.
+4. Instructional Program Modifications and/or Adaptations

+A description of the instructional program modifications and/or adaptations that will be implemented to ensure successful and continued participation of students from underrepresented groups in the existing instructional program for gifted students.

+- Diagnostic educational tools will be used to determine student needs.
 Based upon the results, instruction will be adjusted for each student to increase his/her ability in each subject area.
 Educational activities and assessments will be matched to the student's needs.
-Academic supports and strategies will be implemented to ensure student success. - 5.
-District Evaluation Plan
+Academic supports and strategies will be implemented to ensure student success. - Examples of diagnostic education tools is as follows: